UM HOME |

 --Meet with your career counselor to discuss your options and plans

---Attend career events, info sessions, fairs, and expos to gather
+--Attend career events, info sessions, fairs, and expos to gather information

 --Learn about various occupations through publications and websites

---Talk to people who work in fields you are interested in and solicit
+--Talk to people who work in fields you are interested in and solicit their insight

---Engage in job shadowing of people and work settings you are interested
+--Engage in job shadowing of people and work settings you are interested in

 --Learn how to write an effective resume and cover letter